sherlock-audit/2024-01-telcoin-judging/README.md

 @nevillehuang No, a new contract with these fixes would need to be deployed to prevent DoS because those two values had to be the same prior to the fix.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/telcoin/telcoin-audit/pull/43.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue H-3: CouncilMember:burn renders the contract inoperable after the first execution

 Source: https://github.com/sherlock-audit/2024-01-telcoin-judging/issues/199